ManahilHabibb/Library-Management-System-JAVA/Before-SolidPrinciple-Code/README.md

-This Folder contain the original code of "Library mNagment System" by "Haris Muneer"
+This Folder contain the original code of *Library Managment System* by *Haris Muneer*